Jack10685/Boostuino/README.md

 "next" moves the "cursor" to the right as you're inputting the different values for the boost levels, the cursor over the unit lets you change the unit used for the boost setting options outside of the main display unit

 "up" and "down" cycle through the options on the current screen or cursor location

+Any values that are "impossible" (max boost is lower than crack pressure or spring pressure), will be snapped to an appropriate value on setting changed (equal to the highest of the 2)